kusumaningrat/python-tfgen/readme.md

 ```

-You need to create the `provider.tf` file manually by using below contents (just make custome base on your need).
+You need to create the `provider.tf` file manually by using below contents (just make custom base on your need).

 ```
 provider "libvirt" {